Cortisol hormone is secreted by :

 Iodine

-Reason — Myxoedema is is a condition seen in an adult when insufficient amount of thyroxine is produced.
-It shows general sluggishness with swelling on the face and hands, caused due to the deficiency of Iodine.
+Reason — Myxoedema is a condition seen in an adult when an insufficient amount of thyroxine is produced.
+It shows general sluggishness with swelling on the face and hands.
+Insufficient secretion of thyroxine is commonly related to the deficiency of iodine.

 Pituitary gland is considered as the 'master gland' of the body.
 Which of the following reasons supports this statement?